AscSecTeam/knackered-runner/README.md

 ============
 Ensure MySQL 5+, Apache2, PHP 5.3+, and nagios-plugins are installed (and, if necessary, running)

-Configure the database information at the top of Knackered-Backend/DataAccess.py
+Configure the database information at the top of Knackered-Backend/DataAccess.py, and in the web interface's config/db.php file.

 If nagios-plugins aren't in /usr/lib/nagios/plugins/, specify the directory at the top of Knackered-Backend/Runner.py

-Run Knackered-Backend/main.py and tables will be generated automatically.
+If your webroot isn't /var/www/html/, configure that in Knackered-Backend/Main.py.

+scoring.sql contains the necessary MySQL database along with a test team.

 From there, use the web interface to configure Knackered-Backend for your competition.